 What can other people in your community do?

-- Phone - WhatsApp groups and email are good ways to build connections and communicate safely about what help people might need and how best to arrange this.
+- WhatsApp groups and email are good ways to build connections, share what help people might need and decide how best to arrange this.

 The Mental Health Foundation is committed to bringing readers reliable and relevant information.
 All of our pages are written and regularly reviewed by our mental health experts, in line with official advice on the coronavirus outbreak.